 Celiac disease symptoms and treatment

-After exposure to gluten, finger-like stalks (villi) that line the small intestine become damaged so they can’t absorb nutrients.
+The finger-like stalks (villi) that line your small intestine become damaged after exposure to gluten.
+This damage means villi can’t properly absorb nutrients.
 Left untreated, this damage (villous atrophy) can lead to serious health problems.
-Celiac disease can be diagnosed with a biopsy and blood tests.
+Aurora health care providers can diagnose celiac disease with a biopsy and blood tests.

 What is gluten?